-The good news today, is there are tons of customer success veterans out there.
+There are tons of customer success veterans out there.
 So you can find folks to join you.
 Even just a few years ago, there weren’t enough folks when enough experience to be your first “head of customer success.”
+Now there are 100s and 1000s.

 But the bad news is, many can’t really do the job a start-up needs at a leadership level.
-I’ve recently watched a number of first VP/Head/Directors of Success hires just not work out … so I thought it might be a good time to update our quick interview checklist from a few years back.
+I’ve watched so many VP/Head/Directors of Success hires just not work out … so I thought it might be a good time to update our quick interview checklist from a few years back.

 In particular, being an individual contributor customer success professional does not always breed leadership.